FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 then.
 Councillor O’Donoghue requested the survey costs associated with the footpath

-extension from Kildimo to the Beer Garden be provided by the next meeting.--- 4
+extension from Kildimo to the Beer Garden be provided by the next meeting.
+---
+4

 **5.**